check-solid-white-15px

 Dutch name: Harvester ant

-Winter rest: from November to February at 15 degrees
+Winter rest: November to March at 15 degrees

 Growth rate: 2/5